 Poolstock Lane, Worsley Mesnes, Wigan

-Mid 1960s church by L.A.G.
-Prichard, with a fan shaped plan.
-While perhaps externally unprepossessing (although the circular baptistery is a landmark on the corner), the church is notable above all for the quality and completeness of its internal fitting out, including abstract dalle de verre stained glass by Robin Riley and a mosaic over the altar by Hans Unger and Eberhard Schulze.
+A fine mid-1960s church by L.A.G.
+Prichard, with a fan-shaped plan.
+The circular baptistery is a landmark on the corner, while the interior is notable for the quality and completeness of its fitting out, including abstract dalle de verre glass by Robin Riley and a mosaic over the altar by Hans Unger and Eberhard Schulze.

-On plan the church forms something akin to an isosceles triangle, with the corners squared off, and with a main diagonal axis of altar, porch and baptistery facing towards the street corner.
-Big reinforced concrete frame with six staggered stained glass window bays on either side of the entrance porch.
+On plan the church is close to an isosceles triangle with the corners squared off, and with a main diagonal axis of altar, porch and baptistery facing towards the street corner.
+Big reinforced concrete frame with six staggered window bays on either side of the entrance porch.
 Otherwise the infill panels of the concrete frame are filled with solid pinkish brickwork.
-A flat roofed porch and passageway with inset blue and red glass link the church with the (former) baptistery, which is brick and circular, with a high clerestory and has a reinforced concrete open spirelet .
+A flat-roofed porch and passageway with inset blue and red glass link the church with the (former) baptistery, which is brick and circular, with a high clerestory and has a reinforced concrete open spirelet .